 3 ½” Cutter Blade Used by A-1 for Sewer Cleaning.
 Now you can clearly see the joints of your pipes.

 Cleaning your sewer line should last longer when compared to a mainline special and comes with a warranty when a 3.5” blade can be run through your sewer line.
-Warranties can differ depending on the company so be sure to ask before you hire, how long the warranty is for, and what exactly it covers.
+Warranties can differ depending on the company so be sure to ask, “how long the warranty is for?” and, “what exactly does it cover?”
 Some mainline special companies will also offer a warranty because they know it will back up again and it gives them another chance to sell a pricey repair or replacement.
 Remember, this is a loss leader, it is all about the expensive repair at the end.

 The special adds up…

 Although the mainline special sounds like a great deal, think about how it might add up down the line.
 Here is a typical scenario that many homeowners face after utilizing a mainline special: